hoothin/PagetualGuide/docs/rules/action.md

 # action
->0 means load url and insert with static html, 1 means load by iframe so that dynamic javaScript code on page may effect, 2 means force insert iframe to bottom
+>0 loads the URL and inserts static HTML.
+1 loads via iframe so the page’s dynamic JavaScript can run.
+2 forces a full‑page iframe to be inserted at the bottom.

 Example:
 --